 TL;DR The code is available at matmul.c.
 In this tutorial we’ll step-by-step optimize multi-threaded fp32 matrix multiplication on CPU outperforming OpenBLAS on wide range of matrix sizes.
 The algorithm follows the BLIS design and is implemented in simple, scalable C code parallelized with OpenMP.
-Although the code targets a wide variety of x86 processors with FMA3 and AVX2 instructions, please don’t expect peak performance without fine-tuning hyperparameters, such as the number of threads, kernel, and block sizes, unless you’re running it on a Ryzen 7700(X).
+Although the code targets a wide variety of x86 processors with FMA3 and AVX2 instructions, please don’t expect peak performance without fine-tuning hyperparameters, such as the number of threads, kernel, and block sizes, unless you’re running it on a Zen3/4/5 CPU.
 Additionally, on AVX-512 CPUs, the OpenBLAS implementation might be notably faster due to AVX-512 instructions, which were intentionally omitted here to support a broader range of processors.
-The achieved performance on Ryzen 7700 and 7900X is shown below.
+The achieved performance on AMD Ryzen 7 9700X is shown below.

 Introduction

 Matrix multiplication is an essential part of nearly all modern neural networks.
-For example, most of the time spent during inference in Transformers is actually taken up by matrix multiplications.
-Despite using matmul daily in PyTorch, NumPy, or JAX, I’ve never really thought about how it is designed and implemented to maximize hardware utilization.
+Despite using matmul daily in PyTorch, NumPy, or JAX, I’ve never really thought about how it is designed and implemented internally to maximize hardware utilization.
 NumPy, for instance, relies on external BLAS (Basic Linear Algebra Subprograms) libraries.
 These libraries implement highly optimized common linear algebra operations such as dot product, matrix multiplication, vector addition, and scalar multiplication.
 Examples of BLAS libraries include:

 1. Intel MKL - optimized for Intel CPUs